Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Introduction

-A large drawback of popular matchings however, is that they do not necessarily exist when ties are allowed in the preferences of the agents and even worse, deciding if an instance with ties admits a popular matching or not is NP-complete, even if ties occur on one side of the market only, as shown in \cite{cseh2017onesidedties}.
-In contrast, stable matchings still always exist in this model; however, a maximum size stable matching becomes NP-hard to find ( \cite{IMMMmaxsmti}) and the current best approximation ratio is $\frac{2}{3}$ (\cite{Mcdermid09},\cite{kiraly2012linear}) which holds even in significantly more general settings (\cite{csaji2023simple}).
-In this paper, we show that with a natural alternative definition of popularity in the presence of ties, we can guarantee the existence of a popular matching and also find a $\frac{3}{4}$-approximation of a maximum size such matching in polynomial time, that is also a $\frac{4}{5}$-approximation for the maximum size stable matching.
+However, a large drawback of popular matchings is that the existence of popular matchings is not guaranteed when preference lists are not strictly ordered.
+Even worse, deciding if an instance with ties admits a popular matching is NP-complete, even if ties occur on one side of the market only, as \citet{cseh2017onesidedties} showed.
+In contrast, (weakly) stable matchings always exist in this model; however, a maximum-size stable matching \nd{is} NP-hard to find \cite{IMMMmaxsmti}, and the current best approximation ratio is $\frac{2}{3}$ \cite{Mcdermid09,kiraly2012linear}, which holds even in significantly more general settings \cite{csaji2023simple}.

-We also study a strengthened variant called super-popularity, where we show that even deciding if such a matching exists is NP-hard.